 This year marks 22 years since the Washington State Legislature passed and then-Gov. Gary Locke signed into law the Forests & Fish Law: landmark legislation that aims to help restore diminishing salmon populations and their aquatic habitats.

-Forests & Fish is among the largest and most comprehensive pieces of environmental legislation in the U.S. The Forests & Fish Law was designed to comply with both the federal Endangered Species Act and the Clean Water Act to protect Washington’s native fish and aquatic species and assure clean water compliance.
-It also recognizes that salmon recovery is a shared responsibility that requires support from communities, agencies, governments and landowners from the mountains to the sea.
+Forests & Fish is among the largest and most comprehensive pieces of environmental legislation in the United States.
+The Forests & Fish Law was designed to comply with both the federal Endangered Species Act and the Clean Water Act to protect Washington’s native fish and aquatic species and assure clean water compliance.
+Salmon recovery is a shared responsibility that requires actions from communities, agencies, governments and private landowners from the mountains to the sea.

 The Forests and Fish Law is special in large part because it applies the best available science and adaptive management in forest practices rulemaking.
 This allows science established through peer-reviewed studies and proven effective approaches to guide the policymaking.
 It is because of this scientific-based policymaking that Forests & Fish has broad support from a diverse set of stakeholders, including private forest landowners, environmental advocates, tribes, and federal, state and county agencies.